How to start a cat boarding business and get it right

 Define your rates and services

 Most cat boarders charge a nightly rate, typically from $35 to $55 for a standard enclosure.
-You can also offer multi-cat discounts, like 25% off for a second cat in the same suite.
-Consider add-on services such as extra playtime for $10 or daily grooming for $15.
+Offer multi-cat discounts, like 25% off for a second cat in the same suite.
+Add-on services such as extra playtime for $10 or daily grooming for $15 increase revenue per stay.

-A mistake many new owners make is forgetting to price for peak seasons.
-You might want to add a holiday surcharge of $5 to $10 per night for periods like Christmas and Thanksgiving.
+Price for peak seasons.
+Add a holiday surcharge of $5 to $10 per night for periods like Christmas and Thanksgiving.
 This accounts for higher demand and staffing needs.

 Analyze competitors and calculate profit

 Look at your local competitors' pricing again.
-If your facility is newer or offers better amenities, you can justify a rate that is 10-15% higher.
+If your facility is newer or offers better amenities, justify a rate that is 10 to 15% higher.
 If you aim to be more accessible, price just below the average but highlight your value.

-Your goal should be a net profit margin of 15-25% after all expenses.
-Do not fall into the trap of a price war.
-Competing on price alone attracts bargain hunters and can make it difficult to cover the costs of high-quality care.
+Do not fall into a price war.
+Competing on price alone attracts bargain hunters and makes it difficult to cover the costs of high-quality care.

 Here are 3 immediate steps to take: